GuitarML/PedalNetRT/notebooks/README.md

-Here are Jupyter notebooks you can use
+Here are Jupyter Notebooks you can use